galaxyproject/training-material/topics/metagenomics/tutorials/foodborne-pathogen-detection-nanopore-sequencing-data/tutorial.md

 {: .question}

 ## Consensus Genome Building
 For further anaylsis we have included one more step in this section, where we build the full genome of our samples.
 That can be used later to compare and relate samples together based on their full genome.
 In cases such as SARS-COV2 its important to do so in order to discover new outbreaks.
-In this example of the training its not really important to draw a tree of the full genomes of the samples as Salmonella doesnot have such a speedy outbreak as SARS-COV2 does.
+In this example of the training its not really important to draw a tree of the full genomes of the samples as _Salmonella_ does not have such a speedy outbreak as SARS-COV2 does.
 However, we decided to include it in this tutorial for any further analysis of the users if needed.

 For this step we run [__bcftools consensus__](https://samtools.github.io/bcftools/bcftools.html).
 > <question-title></question-title>